-Research has shown it helps with a wide range of mental health problems, notably those involving emotional dysregulation, self-destructive behaviors, and interpersonal difficulties.
+Research has shown that DBT helps with a wide range of mental health problems, notably those involving emotional dysregulation, self-destructive behaviors, and interpersonal difficulties.

 - Borderline personality disorder (BPD)